igolas0/Predicting-California-Housing-Prices/README.md

 In the scope of this project the model should learn from this data and be able to predict the median housing price in any district, given all other metrics.

+The project is implemented in a Jupyter Notebook.
+Refer to file Predicting_California_Housing_Prices.ipynb in this repository.